algorandfoundation/xGov/Council/xgov_council_2.md

 ## Introduction

-I am enterpreneur and full stack developer building on Algorand for 5 years.
+I am an entrepreneur and full-stack developer with five years of experience building on Algorand.
+My focus has been on developing innovative blockchain solutions, fostering community engagement, and enhancing decentralized governance.

+By joining the xGov council, I aim to further strengthen the decentralization aspect of the AF governance model, bring new ideas for improvements, advocate for open-source development, and ensure meaningful contributions that benefit the entire community.

 ## Social Profiles